alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 ```

 This is 1016 bytes!!
 Just think about, we calculate a hash number of a short string and check whether the relevant bits are set, and it allocates ~1Kb of data.
 This is A LOT!!
 You could argue that allocations are cheap.
-Yes, they are, and you, most probably, won't see an impact in isolated micro-benchmarks, but in production environment it gets much worse: it can stress the GC, lead to slow allocation paths, trigger the GC, etc.
+Yes, they are, and you, most probably, won't see an impact in isolated micro-benchmarks, but in production environment it gets much worse: it can stress the GC, lead to slow allocation paths, trigger the GC, lead to higher latency etc.

 Anyway, it was fun to review the code.
 Sometimes you can find some nice Easter eggs there.
-For example this one:
+For example [this one here][github-guava-egg]:

 ![The song]({{ site.url }}{{ site.baseurl }}/images/bloom-filter-for-scala/guava-review.png)